Solaris Urbino 18: First generation (1999-2002)

 The first generation Solaris Urbino 18 was produced from the second half of 1999.
 This model was to supplement Solaris' offer on large buses, 18-metre buses for public transportation services.
 The first Solaris Urbino 18 bus unit went to PKA Gdynia in 1999, it was also the only new low-floor articulated bus bought in 1999 by transport companies in Poland.
 Initially, the 18-metre buses did not sell well because the transportation companies preferred smaller and cheaper 15-metre vehicles.
 The bus market expanded between 1996 and 2002, which resulted in the later increase in demand for 18-metre buses.
 In total, cities in Poland bought 12 units of the Solaris Urbino 18 First Generation.
 Articulated vehicles were mainly built for export, most Solaris Urbino 18 were bought by a company from Berlin and Riga.
 A characteristic feature of the bus are the painted railings instead of clear varnish yellow paint.

 Second Generation (2002-2005)

 From the first half of 2002 Solaris produced the second-generation models, the vehicles were treated as a temporary solution before the target model of third generation buses.
 Since the spring of 2005 the company produced the third generation of the bus.
-On the basis of structure of the Solaris Urbino 18 the tram Solaris Trollino 18 is being built in Bolechowo.
+On the basis of structure of the Solaris Urbino 18 the trolleybus Solaris Trollino 18 is being built in Bolechowo.